GENICULAR ARTERY EMBOLIZATION (GAE)

 How long does the procedure take?

-The procedure usually takes about 60–90 minutes.
-You’ll recover briefly in our center and then go home the same day.
+The procedure usually takes less than 1 hour.
+You’ll recover briefly in our center and then go home about 1 hour after the procedure.

 When will I feel better?

-Most patients experience pain relief within 1 to 4 weeks, with continued improvement for several months as inflammation decreases.
+Most patients experience pain relief within 2 to 4 weeks, with long term pain relief.

 How long do the results last?

-For many, the benefits of GAE last months to years.
+For many, the benefits of GAE last years.
 While it doesn’t reverse arthritis, it treats the inflammation and pain source, which can significantly improve quality of life.

 Are there risks?